ngozinwogwugwu/ngozinwogwugwu.github.io/bookshelf.md

 - **Disunited Nations: Succeeding in a World Where No One Gets Along** Peter Zeihan
 - **Radical Markets: Uprooting Capitalism and Democracy for a Just Society** Eric A. Posner, E. Glen Weyl
 - **Caffeine: How Caffeine Created the Modern World** Michael Pollan
+- **Chip War: The Fight for the World's Most Critical Technology** Chris Miller
+- **CHAOS: Charles Manson, the CIA, and the Secret History of the Sixties** Tom O'Neill

 ### This book was a waste of time.
 Fight me.

 ---

 Fiction

 - **The Devotion of Suspect X** Keigo Higashino
 - **The Shadow of the Torturer** Gene Wolfe
 - **Dune** Frank Herbert